 Results 1–10 of 22 for "Review"X related to "Best Practices for Defending the Human..."
-Refine Your Search Refine Your Search TopicTherapy (3)Document TypeReviewXYear2012 (1)2011 (5)Author/ContributorClements, Marcelle (1)Grand, Sue (1)Hall, Jane (1)Hartman, Stephen (1)Helm, Fonya Lord (1)Hollwitz, John (1)Karen, Maroda (1)MacGillivray, William A. (1)Moss, Donald (1)Rothschild, Louis (1)Stafford, Mark (1)Strenger, Carlo (1)Suchet, Melanie (1)Thurer, Shari (1)Webster, Jamieson (1)Hide details Results 1–10 of 22 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Everything I Know About Business I Learned From the Grateful Dead (Book Review)Barry Barnes’ Everything I know about business I learned from the Grateful Dead is designed to catch the attention of anyone browsing the business shelves of the local or virtual bookstore.Review 3.Where Do We Look?
+Refine Your Search Refine Your Search TopicSexuality (3)Therapy (3)Aging (1)Emotional health (1)Sex (1)Document TypeReviewXYear2012 (4)2011 (3)Author/ContributorStafford, Mark (2)Clements, Marcelle (1)Goldsmith, Marcella Tarozzi (1)Grand, Sue (1)Harris, Judith (1) 14 more... [+] Hartman, Stephen (1)Helm, Fonya Lord (1)Hollwitz, John (1)Karen, Maroda (1)Kimmel, Douglas (1)Larsen, Bard (1)Moss, Donald (1)Rabate, Jean-Michel (1)Ridenour, Jeremy (1)Rothschild, Louis (1)Suchet, Melanie (1)Tasso, Anthon F. (1)Thurer, Shari (1)Webster, Jamieson (1)Hide details Results 1–10 of 22 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.When the Body Is the Target: Self-Harm, Pain, and Traumatic Attachments (Book Review)By unraveling some of the paradoxes of self-harm, by demonstrating a successful method for dealing with individuals who engage in this behavior, Farber has enlarged the scope of psychoanalytic treatment and provided hope for an underserved group.
+Review 2.Everything I Know About Business I Learned From the Grateful Dead (Book Review)Barry Barnes’ Everything I know about business I learned from the Grateful Dead is designed to catch the attention of anyone browsing the business shelves of the local or virtual bookstore.Review 3.Where Do We Look?
 What Do We Look For?
 (Book Review)Psychoanalytic work is portrayed as a two-person project—each person, deeply embedded in particular histories and cultures, contributing to a relationship that will positively transform both of them.Review 4.Lesbian, Gay, Bisexual and Transgender Ageing: Biographical Approaches for Inclusive Care and Support (Book Review)This book features eleven chapters that are divided into three parts plus an introduction about the general themes of LGBT aging and a conclusion about social and healthcare needs.Review 5.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
-This review includes an interview with the author.Review 4.The Puerto Rican Syndrome (Book Review)This book provides a review of a syndrome that continues to plague the Puerto Rican community, a treatise on Lacan’s applicability with disadvantaged and historically oppressed groups, and a lesson in the social reality of Puerto Ricans in the United States.Review (January 2011)5.First Do No Harm (Book Review)Stephen Hartman reviews an edited collection of papers from an international group of writers, representing a deeply important set of issues and problems regarding psychology's and psychoanalysis' relation to militarism and warmaking.Review (January 2011)6.Under the Skin (Book Review)This book is unique as an in depth psychoanalytic study of body modification, and needs to be recognized and commended for its insightfulness and the comprehensive integration of psychoanalysis with cultural studies, literature, art and film.Review (January 2011)7.Lacanian Psychoanalysis: Revolutions in Subjectivity (Book Review)The book argues that Lacan’s elaboration of psychoanalytic theory is grounded in clinical practice and needs to be defined in relation to the four main traditions: psychiatry, psychology, psychotherapy and spirituality.Review 8.The Supervisory Relationship: A Contemporary Psychodynamic Approach (Book Review)Invites supervisors and clinical consultants to examine their theoretical positions on the supervisory process and consider their technique.
-They encourage readers to challenge their underlying assumptions about the task and process of supervision and consultation.Review 9.Uprooted Minds: Surviving the Politics of Terror in the Americas by Nancy Caro Hollander (Book Review)Sue Grand reviews: Uprooted Minds: Surviving the Politics of Terror in the Americas by Nancy Caro Hollander.Review (December 2012)10.Hey!
-Where’s the Lingo?
-(Book Review)More conversation than collection, it locates the psychic and the social in clinical moments illuminating the analyst's struggle to grasp a patient's internal life as voiced through individual political, social and material contexts.Review Previous 1 2 3 ...
+This review includes an interview with the author.Review 6.The Puerto Rican Syndrome (Book Review)This book provides a review of a syndrome that continues to plague the Puerto Rican community, a treatise on Lacan’s applicability with disadvantaged and historically oppressed groups, and a lesson in the social reality of Puerto Ricans in the United States.Review (January 2011)7.First Do No Harm (Book Review)Stephen Hartman reviews an edited collection of papers from an international group of writers, representing a deeply important set of issues and problems regarding psychology's and psychoanalysis' relation to militarism and warmaking.Review (January 2011)8.Out of the Ordinary: Representations of LGBT Lives (Book Review)This book is a group of stories, recollections, calls to action, and critical analyses put together by the editors who invited scholars, creators, activists, and LGBT allies to dialogue about the broad LGBT experience.Review 9.Under the Skin (Book Review)This book is unique as an in depth psychoanalytic study of body modification, and needs to be recognized and commended for its insightfulness and the comprehensive integration of psychoanalysis with cultural studies, literature, art and film.Review (January 2011)10.Conundrums: A Critique of Contemporary Psychoanalysis (Book Review)Conundrums is an internal critique of the various theoretical and methodological weaknesses of the relational school of psychoanalysis.Review (January 2012) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 22 for "Review"X related to "Best Practices for Defending the Human..."